- Output Iterator is an iterator used to modify the value in the container.

 Elements of v1 are : 1 2 3 3 4 5 6 7 4 5

-In the above example, insert_iterator is applied on the copy algorithm to insert the elements of the vector v2 into the vector v1 at a specified position pointed by it.
+In the previously mentioned example, the insert_iterator is utilized with the copy algorithm to add the elements from the vector v2 into the vector v1 at a designated position indicated by it.

 Ostream iterator